fivestones/docker-arm64v8/README.md

 Tested just enough to see that it runs, on a Rpi 4 with 8 GB RAM.

-Do a git clone of this repository
+Do a git clone of this repository.
 Then run ./build.sh

 That will make you a docker image which you can use on the rpi to set up filerun.